Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/js-adagrams.checkpoint.md

 # JS Adagrams

-In this project you will recreate your Ruby Calculator project with JavaScript.
+In this project you will recreate your [Ruby Adagrams](https://github.com/ada-c14/adagrams) project with JavaScript.
 This is due **Monday December 13th at 9:00am**.

+Please fork and clone the [JS Adagrams](https://github.com/ada-c14/js-adagrams) repository.
 Please post both a link to your github repo and a link to your pull request.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->